evoroxv/kingmaker-mods/README.md

 # Revolvers And Rifles
-Will add two unique items - the Revolver, and a rifle - inspired by western guns from the 1800s.
+Will add two unique items to Pillars of Eternity 2 - the Revolver, and a rifle - inspired by western guns from the 1800s.

 # The Antipaladin
 Adds the Antipaladin Class to Pathfinder: Kingmaker.
 Based heavily upon the Eldritch Arcana mod updated by Redjordan and created by Jennifer Messerly, which can be found here: https://github.com/Redjordan/pathfinder-mods